top of page

 Not our favourite model.

-Bootfitting is not theatre
+Bootfitting is problem solving

-Bootfitting is not a sticker on a shop window.
+Real bootfitting is not a sticker on a shop window.

 It is not a theatrical performance involving a heat gun, a few tools and some confident noises.

-It asks better questions.
+Real bootfitting asks better questions.

 Why does this boot work for this skier?

-Why does this boot not work?
+Why does it not work?

 Is the boot too stiff, or is the skier badly positioned inside it?